 One of the world’s greatest festival cities, Rotterdam, started as a small fishing harbor on the Rotte river.
-Over the centuries, Rotterdam expanded fairly peacefully to a trade and transport center until it all came to an abrupt pause!
+Over the centuries, it expanded fairly peacefully to a trade and transport center until it all came to an abrupt pause!
 During World War II the city center was bombed left within ashes of its former glory.
 A phoenix takes on a new life by being born again from the ashes, and that’s what Rotterdam did.
 They used this as an opportunity to re-design the city to fit modern standards.
 Before WWII, Rotterdam was a typical Dutch city with narrow canals and narrow streets.
 Today, Rotterdam is designed with high-rise buildings and multi-lane streets, famous for its architecture, extraordinary skyline and breathtaking monuments.

 GUEST POST BY ROMI R.